 Also in the cast are Jennifer Rae Beck as Rose’s other daughter, Baby June [Havoc], Edward Asner as Pop, Christine Ebersole as Tessie Tura, Tony Shalhoub as Uncle Jocko, Linda Hart as Miss Mazeppa and Michael Jeter as Mr Goldstone, Andrea Martin as Miss Cratchitt, Linda Hart as Miss Mazeppa, Anna McNeely as Miss Electra, Jennifer Rae Beck as June Hovick (adult), Jeffrey Broadhurst as Tulsa, and Rachel Sweet as Agnes.

-The dying Ardolino, to whose memory the movie is dedicated, directs discreetly but intensely, and, though there is little special cinematic imagination in the stage-to-screen transfer, he moves a long show along with pace and bounce.
 As it should be, it is great old-fashioned entertainment, with no attempt to modernise or improve.
-It’s hard to imagine a better film of this musical.
+It is hard to imagine a better film of this musical.
 It just trusts the material and presents it in the best way possible.

 Midler won a Golden Globe and there were two other nominations: Best Miniseries or Motion Picture Made for Television and Best Performance by an Actress in a Supporting Role in a Series, Miniseries or Motion Picture Made for Television (Cynthia Gibb).
 It won one Emmy for Outstanding Individual Achievement in Music Direction (Michael Rafter, music director) and was nominated for a total of 12 Emmys.

-Ardolino is the director of Dirty Dancing (1987), Sister Act (1992) and Three Men and a Little Lady (1990).
-He died of AIDS on 20 November 1993, aged 50.
+Emile Ardolino is notably the director of Dirty Dancing (1987), Chances Are (1989), Three Men and a Little Lady (1990) and Sister Act (1992).
+He died of complications from AIDS on 20 November 1993, aged 50.

-Emmy award winning make-up artist Hallie D’Amore was the makeup supervisor.
+Emmy award-winning make-up artist Hallie D’Amore was the makeup supervisor.
 She won the Emmy award for the HBO made-for-TV movie Normal in 2003 and was nominated for 1995’s Buffalo Girls and for Gypsy.
 She and her photographer husband Richard were found dead at their home in Venice, California, on December 14, 2006.
 Hallie D’Amore, aged 64, who was Oscar nominated in 1995 for Forrest Gump, shot her husband Richard, 66, multiple times before turning the gun on herself.

-© Derek Winnert 2016 Classic Movie Review 3556
+© Derek Winnert 2016 Classic Movie Review 3,556

 Link to Derek Winnert’s home page for more reviews: http://derekwinnert.com/